 - Log in to Gmail if requested.

-How to Access Simple HTML Gmail in Any Browser: FAQ
+How to Access Basic HTML Gmail in Any Browser: FAQ

 How can I switch back to normal Gmail?

-If you open Gmail using https://mail.google.com/ in the same or any other browser, the fully featured version of Gmail will open automatically—unless simple HTML Gmail is your default view.
+If you open Gmail using https://mail.google.com/ in the same or any other browser, its fully featured version will open automatically—unless basic HTML is your default view.

-With simple HTML Gmail as your default, follow the Standard View link in Gmail’s top navigation bar to return to fully featured Gmail.
+With basic HTML as your default, follow the Standard View link in Gmail’s top navigation bar to return to the fully featured version.

-Can I make simple HMTL Gmail the default?
+Can I make basic HMTL Gmail the default?

 Yes.
 To have Gmail open with simple HTML as the default view: